oisintohak/Farm-To-Fork/README.md

  - To address any issues/concerns faced by either the farmers or customers.

 ### User Stories
+##### All Users
  - As a first time visitor to the site I would like to understand its' purpose.
  - I would like to browse any current products offered by farmers.
  - I would like to see the locations of farmers currently using the service.
  - I would like to see the prices of products offered by farmers.
  - I would like to see the delivery rates charged by farmers.
  - I would like to compare the products of nearby farmers.
  - I would like to compare the prices of nearby farmers.
  - I would like to understand the different categories of products/subscriptions.
  - I would like to register for the service as a farmer/customer.
  - I would like to login/logout of the website.
 ##### Farmers:
  - I would like to see what percentage of the price paid by customers is given to farmers.
  - I would like to see how often farmers are paid.